 Jack's heart almost stopped.
 'Damn, damn, damn!
 God damn the dreams!' he cursed his nightmares for the millionth time in his life.
-They had been a constant companion through his two lives, ever since the war.
+They had stayed a constant companion through his two lives, ever since the war.
 He totally forgot what impact they usually had on people.
 He barely breathed as he leaned harder on the door.

 After a prolonged silence Song Fengtian's voice rang out "Even so, I will not suspect my son of any evil doings without proof.
 All you have is old wives' tales and guesses.
 If he doesn't do anything harmful to others you will do nothing."
-A light bang resounded after his steely declaration, as if someone slapped the table.
+A light bang resounded after his steely declaration as if someone slapped the table.

 Su Meimu's voice said in a calming tone "Of course, husband.
 I would not allow it either."

 After a few seconds of tense silence Kong Ganrong said "Very well, I will listen to you this time.
-But if anything suspicious happens again I will take this to the village council."
+But if anything suspicious happens again I will take this to the Village Council."

 A long silence followed her proclamation, so long that Jack started suspecting that they left when he heard a slightly defeated voice come from his father "Agreed."

-A cold lump of fear settled in Jack's stomach in that moment.
+A cold lump of fear settled in Jack's stomach at that moment.
 He tried to go to sleep that night, but couldn't make the dreams take him out of fear that the noises he made would prompt his parents to drag him out of bed.

 In the morning his parents and grandmother acted as if nothing happened.
 They went about their business and acted normally towards him.
-At that moment Jack decided to follow all the village rules to a T, and tried to gather as much camouflage as he could around himself so they wouldn't suspect him again.
+At that moment Jack decided to follow all the village rules to a T and tried to gather as much camouflage as he could around himself so they wouldn't suspect him again.

 Most of the villagers used wooden spears for protection from wild animals and hunting.
 No one used any metal weapons because no one had any, only old tools and cutlery.
 Jack had no chance to steal a knife from his home; they were carefully guarded by his grandmother at all time.
 He heard once that the cutlery served as her dowry.